Academic Planning Guide

 Credit recovery options include:

-- Math: ALL AGS courses, Geometry, Algebra 2, Prob/Stats and FAT
+- Math: ALL AGS courses

 - ELA: Lit and Comp 9, 10, 11, and 12

-- Science: Physics, Chemistry, and Biology
+- Science: STEM Physics, STEM Chemistry, and Biology

 - Health: Health 1 and Health 2